Emergence of AdS geometry in the simulated tempering algorithm: Introduction

 This paper is organized as follows.
 In section \ref{sec:model}, we give a brief review on the distance between configurations for a MCMC algorithm \cite{FMU}.
 We mainly consider a system whose equilibrium distribution is highly multimodal with a large number of degenerate vacua.
 We also introduce the concept of the coarse-grained configuration space and define the metric on the space.
-In section~\ref{sec:emergence2}, we implement the simulated tempering method by taking the tempering parameter to be the overall coefficient of the action.
-We optimize the tempering parameter such that distances between two separate modes get minimized.
-We show that, when we use the optimized tempering parameter, the geometry of the extended, coarse-grained configuration space is given by an asymptotically Euclidean AdS space metric with a horizon.
+In section~\ref{sec:emergence2}, we implement the simulated tempering method by taking the tempering parameter to be the overall coefficient of the action, and show that the geometry of the extended, coarse-grained configuration space is given by an asymptotically Euclidean AdS space metric.
+In Section \ref{sec:optim}, we optimize the tempering parameter such that the distances get minimized, and show that this can be easily done in a geometrical way.
+The conclusion is confirmed by direct numerical calculations.
 Section \ref{sec:conclusion} is devoted to conclusion and outlook for future work.